pop-os/docs/src/manage-apps/manage-repos-terminal.md

 # Managing Repositories with the Terminal

-Use the `apt-manage` tool to add and remove Debian repositories in the `/etc/apt/sources.list.d/` directory.
+Use the `apt-manage` tool to add and remove apt repositories in the `/etc/apt/sources.list.d/` directory.
 Use the `flatpak` tool to add and remove Flatpak repositories from the `~/.local/share/flatpak/repo/` directory.

 ## Using the apt-manage Command

-The `apt-manage` command is unique to Pop!\_OS and comes from `repolib` the same library that Repoman is built upon.
+The `apt-manage` command is unique to Pop!\_OS and comes from `repolib`, the same library that Repoman is built upon.
 All options for the `apt-manage` command can be viewed by opening a Terminal and entering:

 ```bash
 apt-manage -h